12 December Topics

 Ice, Ice, Baby – In 1985, Arrow Air flight 1285 crashed shortly after takeoff.

-December 13: Maximum Insecurity – In 2000, seven violent offenders escape from the John Connally Unit, a maximum security prison in Texas.
+December 13: Maximum Insecurity – In 2000, seven violent offenders escaped from the John Connally Unit, a maximum security prison in Texas.

 Cheaters – In 2007, the Mitchell Report was released.

-Get Rael – In 1973, the Elohim reveal themselves to a human.
+Get Rael – In 1973, the Elohim revealed themselves to a human.

 Tasman - In 1642, New Zealand was discovered by Europeans.